-The size and influence of historically prominent groups will continue to change as the movement reforms itself to cater to a new generation of neo-Nazis.
-Like other parts of the white power movement, many of these younger neo-Nazis have tossed aside traditional organizing tactics in favor of decentralized, online spaces.
-On platforms such as Telegram, this new generation of extremists has embraced more openly violent messages, including advocating for or valorizing acts of terror.
-This rhetoric will continue in 2022.
+The size and influence of historically prominent groups will remain limited or continue to dwindle as the movement continues to reshape itself to cater to a new generation.
+Like other parts of the white power movement, many of those within this younger generation of neo-Nazis have tossed aside traditional organizing tactics in favor of decentralized, online spaces.
+They gather on loosely moderated platforms such as Telegram, where they valorize and advocate for acts of terror.
+This rhetoric will continue in 2023.

 While some neo-Nazi groups emphasize simple hatred, others are more focused on the revolutionary creation of a fascist political state.
 Nazism, of course, has roots in Europe, and links between American and European neo-Nazis have, at times, been strong.
-American neo-Nazi groups, protected by the First Amendment, often publish material and host Internet sites that are aimed at European audiences – materials that would be illegal under European hate speech laws.
+American neo-Nazi groups, protected by the First Amendment, often publish material and host websites that are aimed at European audiences – materials that would be illegal under European hate speech laws.
 Similarly, many European groups put up their Internet sites on American servers to avoid prosecution under the laws of their native countries.

 For decades, most visible neo-Nazi group in the United States was the National Alliance.
 Until his death, it was led by William Luther Pierce, the infamous author of the race-war novel The Turner Diaries, a book believed to have served as the blueprint for the 1995 Oklahoma City bombing.

 2022 neo-Nazi hate groups